Diomid Gherman

 Diomid Gherman (10 April 1928 – 19 April 2014) was a professor and researcher from Moldova and a corresponding member of the Academy of Sciences of Moldova.
-He was a leader of the Democratic Forum of Romanians in Moldova.
+He was a leader of the Democratic Forum of the Romanians of Moldova.

 Biography

-Gherman was born on April 10, 1928 in the village Bocșa, Fălești district, in a family of teachers.
+Gherman was born on April 10, 1928, in the village Bocșa, Fălești district, in a family of teachers.
 After graduating the school of his village, he continued his studies at Commercial High School, then at General School no. 1 in Bălți, which he graduated successfully in 1946.
 Between 1946 and 1951 he studied at the State Medical Institute in Chișinău.
 After graduating from the Institute, he began his activity as head physician at the Chirileni village Hospital of Ungheni district (1951-1952).
 In 1952, he was admitted to clinical neurology at the Department of Neurology, under the leadership of renowned scholar Boris Șarapov.
 Consecutively, he served as the Head of Hospital of Congaz District (1954-1956), Inspector of the Ministry of Health and Chairman of the Central Committee of the Red Cross in Moldova.